-If you move home or business premises and, as part of the move, you cease to be the owner of the Installation, this Agreement will terminate automatically.
+If you move home or business premises and, as part of the move, you cease to be the owner of the Installation, or cease to be entitled to seek payment in respect of the Installation, this Agreement will terminate automatically.
 You must inform us if you move home or business.
 If the new owner of the Installation wishes to register with Bulb for Export payments, you should direct them to us and we will enter into a new agreement with the new owner directly;

 If you move home or business premises and, as part of the move, you agree with the new owner/occupant of your home or business premises that you will continue to be the owner of the Installation (for example, by agreeing that you will lease that part of the property in which the Installation is located), then you may keep this Agreement in place.
 In these circumstances, where you continue to be the owner of the Installation following the move):